nadavgreen/unit-6-final/README.md

 ### /backend: Express

-##### The practice server was not implemented with CI/CD, unit testing, nor validation
+##### The practice server was not implemented with CI/CD, unit testing nor validation

 ###### Endpoints return '{"msg":"passed"}', '{"msg":"failed"}' or '{"msg":data}' where applicable